krash3125/mimic/DETAILS.md

 ### Short Description <!-- 50 characters max -->

-Convert website elements to Canva using Mimic tool
+Transform websites into Canva elements with Mimic

 ### Tagline <!-- 50 characters max -->

-Elements from your favorite website
+Bring your favorite websites to Canva

 ### Description <!-- 200 characters max -->

-Mimic lets you effortlessly convert website elements into Canva elements.
-Mimic transforms a website into customizable Canva elements for you to use in your own projects.
+Mimic effortlessly converts website elements into customizable Canva elements.
+Transform any website into design elements you can use in your Canva projects, making creativity limitless.